ko-sinus/ko-sinus.github.io/content/articles/2022-02-05-assistive-robotic-arm.md

 Not only did I had the chance to work within one of them, but I actually worked in a specific one : the HumanLab Saint-Pierre, located in the South of France, works closely with the [Institut Saint-Pierre paediatric hospital](https://www.institut-st-pierre.com/), and thus benefits from a dedicated medical team support (occupational therapists, ortho-prosthetists, doctors, ...).
-This cross-disciplinary team setting was key for the success of this project, as it linked `traditional orthosis fabrication`, `3D printing` and `electronics`.
+This cross-disciplinary team setting was key for the success of this project, as it linked `traditional orthosis manufacturing`, `3D printing` and `electronics`.

 ## Short context
 Emilie is a timid but lovely child who has an injured arm : `her right arm is paralysed from her shoulder to her wrist`, keeping her from any right elbow motion.